kuvshinovdr/Zcode/README.md

 ## Properties

-* Program is an infix-form expression.
+* A program is an infix-form expression.
 * Static typing with possibly dynamic checks for enabling contracts.
 * Simple static type inference.